DMARC: DNS record

-Here, v is the version, p is the policy (see below), sp the subdomain policy, pct is the percent of "bad" email on which to apply the policy, and rua is the URI to send aggregate reports to.
 In this example, the entity controlling the example.com DNS domain intends to monitor SPF and/or DKIM failure rates and doesn't expect email to be sent from subdomains of example.com.
 Note that a subdomain can publish its own DMARC record; receivers must check it out before falling back to the organizational domain record.

 Step by step adoption

-The protocol provides for various ratchets, or transitional states, to allow mail admins to gradually transition from not implementing DMARC at all the way through to an unyielding setup.
+The protocol provides for various ratchets, or transitional states, to allow mail admins to gradually transition from not implementing DMARC at all, all the way through to an unyielding setup.
 The concept of stepwise adoption assumes that the goal of DMARC is the strongest setting, which is not the case for all domains.
 Regardless of intent, these mechanisms allow for greater flexibility.

 Policy

 First and foremost, there are three policies: